sfranzyshen/OttoDIYArduinoLib/README.md

   // Otto Config		// next define Otto's config (can be blockly generated)
   #define Otto_code	        BLOCKING
 ```
-The Otto_code directive sets the overall sketch coding style, which can be overridden at the function call level, and defaults to BLOCKING.
-When set to NON_BLOCKING, all functions will default to non-blocking behavior."
+The "Otto_code" directive establishes the overall coding style for a sketch.
+This setting can be overridden at the function call level.
+By default, it operates in BLOCKING mode.
+However, when switched to NON_BLOCKING, all functions default to non-blocking behavior.
 ```cpp
   #define Otto_model	  	BIPED_ARMS	// 6x 180° Servos
   #define Otto_sound	  	BUZZER